 However, a key difference between Stash and SoFi Invest is that SoFi Invest is 100% free for stock and ETF trading as well as automated investing.
-Stash, on the other hand, charges $1 to $9 per month.
+Stash, on the other hand, charges a monthly fee of $1 to $9 depending on the account level.

-Instead of having to buy full stocks or ETFs, you can choose to buy portions for a fraction of the price.
-You will still experience the same market fluctuations of the stock going up or down, but you choose the right amount that you feel comfortable investing with.
+Just like with SoFi Invest, Stash allows its users to opt out of buying full stocks or ETFs, and instead, you can choose to buy portions for a fraction of the price.
+You will still experience the same market fluctuations of the stock going up or down, but you choose the amount that you feel comfortable investing with.

 From articles on how the stock market works to more complex information on retirement planning, the information is very easy to understand and should help you make better investment decisions.

 In addition to a personal brokerage account, Stash also offers retirement accounts that you can access with the Stash Growth account.